Mstr0A/Kobalt/README.md

 > * **JDA API support is not complete yet.** I'm actively working on it, but since this is still a **solo project**,
     progress can be a bit slow.
 I'm planning to build a team in the future to help move things along.
 >
-> If you're interested in contributing or helping out, feel free to reach out [here](mailto:kobalt@ameensonjuq.com)!
+> If you're interested in contributing or helping out, feel free to reach out here at kobalt@ameensonjuq.com!

 ---